Mathildepfr/awesome-divi/README.md

 ## Performance

 * [How to Optimize the Divi Gallery Module](http://www.ibenic.com/optimize-divi-gallery-module/) - Divi theme is a great theme for people who aren’t tech-savvy.
 The Divi Gallery Module is a module where you can create galleries with a slideshow effect.
-If you have many images in one or more galleries on a page, that page will have a lot of images that load without being seen
+If you have many images in one or more galleries on a page, that page will have a lot of images that load without being seen.
+* [Clear Local Storage Button For Divi](https://gist.github.com/SJ-James/2034db86ed54dea09fa0ed4920261660) - Clear Local Storage Button For Divi.

 ## Resource